128technology/docs/docs/config_wan_assurance.md

 7. Commit the registration code to the configuration.

-### On-Boarding Routers
+### Onboarding Routers

 Once a valid registration code is committed, registration is automatic.
-The conductor sends instructions to all connected routers to self-onboard to the MIST cloud.
+The conductor sends instructions to all connected routers to self-onboard to the Mist cloud.
 The process is automated and the routers do not require any user interaction.

 ### Skipping Specific Routers

-A router or routers can be skipped during the Mist On-boarding process.
+A router or routers can be skipped during the Mist onboarding process.
 Change *authority > router > mist-wan-assurance > enabled* to `false`.
 The Conductor will skip the router and associated nodes (if it is an HA router).

-For a system that has completed the on-boarding process, setting `mist-wan-assurance` to `false` will prevent telemetry data from being sent to the cloud.
+For a system that has completed the onboarding process, setting `mist-wan-assurance` to `false` will prevent telemetry data from being sent to the cloud.

 :::note
 Disabling WAN Assurance does not automatically release the router from the cloud.
 See Releasing a Router for more information.
 :::

-### Site Assignment (MIST)
+### Site Assignment (Mist)

-Once the SSR/128T portion of the onboarding process is complete, each router is displayed on the MIST inventory page under **Organization > Inventory**.
+Once the SSR/128T portion of the onboarding process is complete, each router is displayed on the Mist inventory page under **Organization > Inventory**.
 Select Gateways on the top of the page to see a list of the routers and status.
 The router is listed as Unassigned, and must be assigned to the appropriate site.

 :::note
 Sites must have already been created - there is no option to create a site in the drop down.